-Astrocytoma is a type of brain cancer that usually starts in the cerebrum, the largest part of your brain, but can also show up in the cerebellum (the back of the brain).
+Astrocytoma is the most common a type of glioma tumor that can develop in the brain and spinal cord.
 It’s more common in men than women and most often shows up after age 45.
 There are several types of astrocytoma, and some grow faster than others.

 Read on to learn more about symptoms, types, and treatments.